| |

 Through IT discovery, Virima provides an accurate view of the IT infrastructure, removing the need for time-consuming manual asset tracking.
 That data feeds directly into existing ITOM and ITSM platforms, ensuring all teams work from current, reliable information.

-Virima’s service mapping capabilities, enhanced by ViVID™, visualize the complex relationships between IT assets and services.
+Virima’s service mapping capabilities, enhanced by ViVID™, build dynamic maps of the relationships between IT assets and services.
 ViVID™ overlays critical data, including incident and change information, onto service maps so that IT teams have a clear picture of the impact of changes and potential risks.
-This visibility is particularly valuable for incident response, change management, and problem resolution.
+This visibility is especially valuable for incident response, change management, and problem resolution.

 Virima’s integrations with ITSM platforms create a unified view of IT operations.
-ITOM and ITSM teams access and share information from the same source, eliminating data silos and accelerating collaboration.
-Discovery-driven CMDB updates ensure that configuration data stays current without manual intervention.
+ITOM and ITSM teams access and share information from the same source, reducing data silos and accelerating collaboration.
+Discovery-driven CMDB updates keep configuration data current with reduced manual effort.
 Virima also brings vulnerability context into existing platforms, supporting proactive security measures.

 A common cause of slow incident resolution is that ITOM and ITSM teams work from different data sources.
-When a CMDB is populated by discovery-sourced data and integrated with ITSM workflows, responders can immediately see which configuration items are affected, trace dependencies, and assess blast radius, cutting mean time to resolution without additional headcount.
+When a CMDB is populated by discovery-driven data and integrated with ITSM workflows, responders can immediately see which configuration items are affected, trace dependencies, and assess change impact, cutting mean time to resolution without additional headcount.

 Benefits of a unified IT operations and service management approach